MathisBullinger/froebel/README.md

 > New elements are added using the `add(...values)` method.
 >
 > Elements can still be accessed using bracket notation as in plain JavaScript
-> arrays but can't be assigned using bracket notation (as that could change the
+> arrays but can't be assigned to using bracket notation (as that could change
-> element's sort position).
+> the element's sort position).
 >
 > Elements can be removed using the `delete(...indices)` method, which returns
 > an array containing the deleted values.